 When your have multiple Great Pyrenees working as a team, and a foe does advance, the Pyrenees will attack.

-In the winter months here in northern Michigan, our Great Pyrenees have a nice pole barn that they come & go from as needed per the elements.
+In the winter months here in Michigan, our Great Pyrenees have a nice pole barn that they come & go from as needed per the elements.
 During the winter they grow the biggest most luxurious fur coats, which insulate their inner temperature and enables them to thrive in the snow and keep on' a working!

 Inf act, this breed is much more comfortable in the cold winter than they are during the hot summers.
 In the Summer time, Great Pyrenees shed much of their coats.